Chinese immigrant who bought Eastside home with laundered money pleads guilty to EB-5 visa fraud

 Under a deal with federal authorities, Zhao pleaded guilty in U.S. District Court in Los Angeles on Monday to one count of conspiracy to commit immigration fraud.
 She faces sentencing in November and the charge carries a maximum sentence of five years in prison.

-As part of the agreement, she will forfeit all her real estate, including the house in Newcastle, which Zillow estimates is now worth $909,000.
-It’s unclear if she’ll face any fines.
+As part of the agreement, she will forfeit her real estate, including the house in Newcastle, which Zillow estimates is worth $909,000.
+It’s unclear if she’ll face fines.

 Qiao, meanwhile, remains on the lam.

 “There is a lawful process that can be followed to obtain legal status in this nation.
-Those who attempt to undermine the system by fraud threaten our national security and compromise the attempts of other immigrants who follow the rules to lawfully gain entry to the United States,” Eileen Decker, U.S. Attorney for the Central District of California, said in a statement.
+Those who attempt to undermine the system by fraud threaten our national security and compromise the attempts of other immigrants who follow the rules to lawfully gain entry to the United States,” Eileen Decker, U.S. attorney for the Central District of California, said in a statement.

 Zhao’s attorney, Kirk Davis, did not respond to a message seeking comment.